-43. HERA's legislative history underscores the temporary nature of Treasury's authority to purchase Fannie and Freddie securities.
-Secretary Paulson testified to Congress that HERA would give "Treasury an 18-month temporary authority to purchase-only if necessary- equity in either of these two [Companies]."
-Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban Dev., 100th Cong.
+52. Treasury's authority under HERA to purchase the Companies' securities expired on December 31, 2009, see id. §§ 1455(l)(4), 1719(g)(4), and HERA's legislative history underscores the temporary nature of that authority.
+Secretary Paulson testified to Congress that HERA would give "Treasury an 18-month temporary authority to purchase-only if necessary-equity in either of these two [Companies]."
+Recent Developments in U.S. Financial Markets and Regulatory Responses to Them: Hearing before the Comm. on Banking, Housing and Urban

+Dev., 100th Cong.
 (2008) (statement of Henry M. Paulson, Secretary, Dep't of the Treasury) at 5 (emphasis added).
 In response to questioning from Senator Shelby, Secretary Paulson reiterated that Treasury's authority to purchase Fannie and Freddie stock was intended to be a "short-term" solution that would expire at "the end of 2009."
 Id. at 11-12.